biodash/biodash.github.io/content/codeclub/S03E07_vectorization/index.md

 ------------------------------------------------------------------------

-## IV -- Vectorization with indices
+## III -- Vectorization with logical indices

 We can also use vectorized solutions when we want to operate only on elements that satisfy a certain condition.
 To do so, we make use of R's ability to index a vector with a *logical vector*.